RajaaKacemi/gestion_cabinet/README.md

 # JavaFX Desktop Application - Gestion Cabinet

-This is a JavaFX desktop application for managing patient consultations
+This is a JavaFX desktop application for managing patient consultations.The application is developed as part of a Master’s degree project in Computer Engineering: Big Data and Cloud Computing at ENSET.

 ## Features
 - Add, update, and delete consultations